uwrit/leaf/docs/deploy/README.md

 ## Architecture
 Leaf is designed to be deployed in a standard [three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture).
 These tiers are:
 1) **Web Server**, with
-    - [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) or [IIS](https://www.iis.net/overview) installed to handle [https](https://en.wikipedia.org/wiki/HTTPS) routing for the web app.
+    - [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) or [IIS](https://www.iis.net/overview) installed to handle [https](https://en.wikipedia.org/wiki/HTTPS) routing for requests from the [client app](https://github.com/uwrit/leaf/tree/master/src/ui-client).
 These can be configured to work with a [SAML2](https://en.wikipedia.org/wiki/SAML_2.0) Identity Provider to manage user authentication and authorization, such as [Shibboleth](https://www.shibboleth.net/index/) or [ADFS](https://docs.microsoft.com/en-us/windows-server/identity/active-directory-federation-services).
 2) **Application Server**, with
     - [.NET Core Runtime](https://dotnet.microsoft.com/download) installed.
     - Note that this *can* be the same server as the web server, though ideally they should be separate depending on hardware, relative load, and number of users.